 The child rides away with the coins he stole from the cars he broke into.

-Xiang Zuo Zou Xiang You Zou/ Turn Left Turn Right (2003) is the adaptation of Jimmy Liao's graphic novel A Chance of Sunshine (1999).
+Xiang Zuo Zou Xiang You Zou/ Turn Left Turn Right (2003), the adaptation of Jimmy Liao's graphic novel A Chance of Sunshine (1999), and

-intriguing philosophical meditation about justice, revenge and the meaning of life.
+intriguing philosophical meditation on justice, revenge and the meaning of life.

 The film opens with a supersized male stripper dancing on a stage nd sending his female fans delirious.